Bombus17/MCSA_SQL2016_Certification/README.md

 ## MCSA Database Developer
-This repository holds working scripts I used when studying for the following exams:
+This repository holds working scripts and summary notes created when studying for the following exams:
 * Querying Data with Transact-SQL (70-761)
 * Developing SQL Databases (70-762)